Europe & USA Participants

 Dr Kelly Scarlett

-Dr. Lisa Yen
+Dr Lisa Yen

-Dr. Liz Jazwinska
+Dr Liz Jazwinska

 Dr Liz Jazwinska PhD MBA GAICD is an experienced leader in medical research strategy, innovation, and governance, with over 30 years’ experience across government, academia, and industry in Australia, New Zealand, the UK, and Singapore.
-She brings deep expertise in research translation, commercialisation, public-private partnerships, and national infrastructure development.
+She brings expertise in research translation, commercialisation, public-private partnerships, and national infrastructure development.

 Liz currently chairs the Governance Boards of Phenomics Australia and the FOXG1 Research Foundation Australia and serves as the NSW Health Government Representative on the Board of the Westmead Institute for Medical Research (WIMR), where she also chairs the IP & Commercialisation Subcommittee.
-She has held previous board and advisory roles with both profit and not-for-profit organisations including Johnson & Johnson Australia and ESR (NZ).
+She has held previous board and advisory roles with profit and not-for-profit organisations including Johnson & Johnson Australia and ESR (NZ).
 Her prior executive roles include Director of Business Development at Monash University, Director of Research Engagement and Acting Director of Research Translation at RMIT, and Director of Industry Development at A*STAR Singapore.
-She was Deputy Chief Executive of New Zealand’s Ministry of Science & Innovation and Executive Director for Biological Sciences at the Australian Research Council, overseeing large-scale national investment strategies.
+She was Deputy Chief Executive of New Zealand’s Ministry of Science & Innovation and Executive Director for Biological Sciences at the Australian Research Council.
 Liz holds a PhD (Science), an MBA, and is a graduate of the Australian Institute of Company Directors.

 Liz Sonenberg

+Liz Sonenberg is a Professor of Information Systems at the University of Melbourne with research interests in artificial intelligence.
+In 2020 she received the Distinguished Research Contribution in the Australasian AI Awards.
+She is a Graduate of the Australian Institute of Company Directors with board experience through directorships of several small companies associated with the University.
 In her role as Pro Vice Chancellor (Systems Innovation), she contributes to University-wide technology planning and investment.
 Previous responsibilities included facilitation of interdisciplinary research across the University and oversight of University research infrastructure policies.
 She has also been on the advisory and management boards of several major State and Commonwealth government funded research infrastructure initiatives.
+Liz is Chair of the National Research Infrastructure Advisory Group that advises the Commonwealth Department of Education, and Chair of the Expert Working Group developing the 2026 National Research Infrastructure Roadmap.

 Prof. Michael Dobbie